wini130/GhostCache-API-Cache/README.md

 ## License

-GhostCache is released under the MIT License.
+GhostCache is released under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute it in your projects.

 ## Final Remarks